-Continuing students: for Priority Enrollment, see the Latin instructors during office hours for placement.
-See the Language Program web site, http://llanguage.ucsc.edu, for office hours and locations.
+Continuing students: for Priority Enrollment, see Japanese instuctors during their office hours.
+See Language Program web site: http://language.ucsc.edu for office hours and locations.

 MATHEMATICS

 Students must arrive at the test site 15 minutes before the scheduled time.
 Testing begins promptly, and late admittance is not permitted.
 Students must have valid ID and a No. 2 pencil.
 Calculators are NOT allowed.